Endianness defines the order of the sequence of multibyte data types (int, float, etc.) stored in the computer memory.

-Buffer.writeInt16BE() writes a big-endian 16-bit integer value to a buffer at a specified offset.
+Buffer.writeFloatLE() method writes a 32 bits little-endian floating-point value to a buffer at a specified offset.

 The method takes up to two parameters:

-offset - the number of bytes to skip before starting the write.
-The default value of offset is 0.
+offset: This is the number of bytes to skip before starting the write.
+The default value of

 returns the number of bytes in the buffer

 Buffer.writeFloatLE() method returns the sum of the

 offset and the number of written bytes.

 The code below shows the use of the

 Buffer.writeFloatLE() method.
 We allocate an 8-byte buffer and write the value

 //Allocate 8 bytes buffer const buf = Buffer.allocUnsafe(8); //Write 123.456 to buffer at offset 0 console.log(buf.writeFloatLE(0xffffffff,0)); //Display buffer console.log(buf);